 7 Virtual Easter Activities to Entertain the Kids

 Luckily the Easter bunny has been given special dispensation to work this weekend and deliver our favourite chocolate eggs.
-Keep the kids entertained with some of the top local virtual Easter activities online from augmented Easter egg hunts on your daily exercise to making your own moving images.
+Keep the kids entertained with some of the top local virtual Easter activities online from interactive Easter trails to making your own origami dinosaurs.
 Whatever you’re doing, please stay safe and social distance.